Services Contacts Free Consultation via WhatsApp

 Choose a notary who works with documents for international use.
 Although formally any notary can certify a copy, experienced notaries know the specifics of preparing documents for subsequent legalization — proper text layout, absence of unnecessary marks, clarity of the seal impression.

-Certification at the Ministry of Justice of Russia
+Certification at the Minjust of Russia

 After notarized certification, the document is submitted to the Ministry of Justice of the Russian Federation.
 The Minjust verifies the authority of the notary who certified the document and confirms the authenticity of their signature and seal.
 A Minjust stamp appears on the document indicating the certification date and registration number.